The 17th Annual Conference of the Asia-Pacific Network for Moral Education

 - The intended conference venue:

 Joetsu University of Education was founded on October 1st, 1978 as a national university that aims to promote both theoretical and practical studies.
 It also incorporated the Graduate School of Education, which mainly provides teachers for primary and secondary schools, giving them opportunities to do academic research and receive academic training, along with the College of Education which offers undergraduate courses to train future primary school teachers.
 The campus of Joetsu University of Education comprises approximately 350 km, extending to the Narita International Airport on the Shinkansen (high-speed railway) route.
-See the map below.
+See the google map or the Japanese Yahoo map: https://map.yahoo.co.jp/

 - Accommodation options: